Blobanium/Loading-Timer/README.md

 this is an attempt at creating my mod with fabricmc, it shows you in logs on how much time it took to load minecraft.

-## How do i use it?

-use the Output Log/console and then it would show you how much time it took to load minecraft

 ## What inspired me to make this mod?

 so there was this one mod for forge 1.8.9 Called "Patcher" It is an Optimization Mod Made My A Person Named By sk1er.
 There Was this one feature that showed you How long Minecraft took to start up, i really liked the feature But however i couldn't find any mod in the Fabricmc toolchain that could do that exact feature so i decided to make one myself.
 It Honestly Took me About 2 Days To Create this mod From the ground up due to the lack of knowledge knowing the java language but i finally got it to work!
 Hooray for me!